Subhash91134857/API/README.md

 # API

-This is a simple RESRAPI.
+This is a simple RESTAPI.
 It can perform all the operations.